mother-of-all-self-hosting/ansible-role-miniflux/docs/configuring-miniflux.md

 ## Usage

-After running the command for installation, Miniflux becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Miniflux instance becomes available at the URL specified with `miniflux_hostname` and `miniflux_path_prefix`.
+With the configuration above, the service is hosted at `https://example.com/miniflux`.

-[Libredirect](https://libredirect.github.io/), an extension for Firefox and Chromium-based desktop browsers, has support for redirections to Miniflux.
-See [this section](https://github.com/httpjamesm/Miniflux/blob/main/README.md#how-to-make-stack-overflow-links-take-you-to-miniflux-automatically) on the official documentation for more information.

-If you would like to make your instance public so that it can be used by anyone including Libredirect, please consider to send a PR to the [upstream project](https://github.com/httpjamesm/Miniflux) to add yours to [`instances.json`](https://github.com/httpjamesm/Miniflux/blob/main/instances.json), which Libredirect automatically fetches using a script (see [this FAQ entry](https://libredirect.github.io/faq.html#where_the_hell_are_those_instances_coming_from)).
+To get started, open the URL with a web browser to log in.
+You can create additional users (admin-privileged or not) after logging in with your administrator username (`miniflux_admin_login`) and password (`miniflux_admin_password`).

 ## Troubleshooting